AnimosWorkshop/Sor-Vault/World Information/Gods/Gods List.md

 - Sermona - Goddess of Hope (Borderkeeper of Dahrial)
 - Kuzodon - God of Recovery (Manager of the Dahrialian hospital)
-- Crandile - Goddess of Coping (Dahrial's messenger)
+- Carndile - Goddess of Coping (Dahrial's messenger)